The $\eta \rightarrow \gamma^* \gamma^*$ transition form factor and the hadronic light-by-light $\eta$-pole contribution to the muon $g-2$ from lattice QCD: Results

-\ssectionD{Results} Our lattice results are obtained on the gauge ensemble cB211.072.64 produced by the Extended Twisted Mass Collaboration (ETMC)~\cite{ExtendedTwistedMass:2021gbo}.
-The sea-quark masses for this ensemble are tuned to reproduce the physical charged-pion mass and the strange- and charm-quark masses, with a lattice spacing of $a \simeq 0.08 \mathrm{~fm}$ and a lattice size of $L \simeq 5.09 \mathrm{~fm}$ ($m_\pi L \simeq 3.62$)~\cite{ExtendedTwistedMass:2021gbo,Alexandrou:2022amy}.
-For the valence strange quark we use the mixed action approach in Ref.~\cite{Frezzotti:2004wz}, with valence strange-quark mass tuned such that the $\eta$ meson has physical mass.
+Our lattice results are obtained on the $2+1+1$ flavor gauge ensemble cB211.072.64 produced by the Extended Twisted Mass Collaboration (ETMC)~\cite{ExtendedTwistedMass:2021gbo}.
+Key features of this ensemble are given in Table~\ref{tab:cB-ens}.
+The sea-quark masses for this ensemble are tuned to be isospin symmetric ($m_u = m_d$) and to reproduce the physical charged-pion mass and the strange- and charm-quark masses, with a lattice spacing of $a \simeq 0.08 \mathrm{~fm}$ and a lattice size of $L \simeq 5.09 \mathrm{~fm}$ ($m_\pi L \simeq 3.62$)~\cite{ExtendedTwistedMass:2021gbo,ExtendedTwistedMass:2022jpw}.
+The lattice spacing has been determined precisely in Ref.~\cite{ExtendedTwistedMass:2022jpw} using a combined analysis of meson observables across available ETMC ensembles to control finite-size effects and pion-mass dependence; in the present work, the uncertainty on the lattice-spacing determination is far below that of the lattice observables measured and these uncertainties are therefore neglected.
+For the valence strange quark we use the mixed action approach in Ref.~\cite{Frezzotti:2004wz} with a valence strange-quark doublet, whose mass is tuned such that the $\eta$ meson has physical mass.